Futures Programme

 Events Currently Open for Application

-This presentation, held my medical students, is designed to help Year 9 – 12 students decide whether ‘Medicine’ is for them.
+This presentation, held by medical students, is designed to help Year 9 – 12 students decide whether ‘Medicine’ is for them.
 It could also be helpful for anyone else seeking information about the Medicine Application Process – including parents and teachers.
-It is will be held on Tuesday 7th February 5:30-7pm on Zoom.
-You can access this via:

 The evening will include: